syedshehriyar/twitter-quiz/Readme.md

-Hey a CLI app to know how much you know about twitter.have some fun
+Hey a CLI app to test how much you know about twitter?
+Have some fun